Blog

 As marketing teams shifted to remote work, the need for workflow streamlining tools has also surged.
 Team leaders have had to find platforms that eliminate bottlenecks in brainstorming, inefficiencies in content management, and gaps in both internal and cross-department (e.g. marketing and sales) communication.

 Out of the top martech trends, the one that will persist through the year is the need to unite the martech stack.
-The number of integration marketing automation tools provided will be an important selection criterion since it’s more crucial than ever for marketing teams to see the bigger picture of the market, as well as the impact of each campaign.
+The number of integration marketing automation tools provided will be an important selection criterion since it’s more crucial than ever for marketing teams to achieve seamless integration, see the bigger picture of the market, as well as the impact of each campaign.

 7. Deeper personalization of customer experiences